matt-mendonca/podium-js/readme.md

 #####High level:

 1. Laptop
-  - Fire up the node app
+  - Fire up the node server
-  - Go to the app in a browser
+  - Go to the server in a browser
-  - Choose the slides in the app
+  - Choose the slides in the server
 2. Phone
-  - Go to the to app in a browser
+  - Go to the to server in a browser
   - Login at /login
   - Launch the controller
   - Pick the correct slides